dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/functions-and-graphs/1-introduction.md

 {{% /box %}}

-Let me elaborate the above sentence a little more.
-Think a function as a hard-working robot.
+Let me elaborate on the above sentence a little more.
+Think of a hard-working robot.
 Each time you give the robot a number, it will return a number.
-Here are the two important properties it must have:
+Here are the two essential properties it must have:

 - it must not return more than one outputs for a single input.
 - it must always return some output when given an input.